Lacomb, Oregon

 Lacomb is a census-designated place and unincorporated community in Linn County, Oregon, United States, located about 10 mi northeast of Lebanon.
 It was named in December 1889 by W.J.
 Turnidge, a son of a pioneer.
 As of the 2019 Census it had a population of 481.

 Demographics

+Climate

+According to the Köppen Climate Classification system, Lacomb has a warm-summer mediterranean climate, abbreviated "Csb" on climate maps.
+The hottest temperature recorded in Lacomb was 113 F on June 29, 2021, while the coldest temperature recorded was 1 F on January 1, 1979.